pydantic/pydantic/docs/usage/models.md

     in the same model can result in surprising field orderings.
 (This is due to limitations of python)

-    Therefore, **we recommend adding type annotations to all fields**, even when a default value would determine the type by itself to guarentee field order is preserved.
+    Therefore, **we recommend adding type annotations to all fields**, even when a default value would determine the type by itself to guarantee field order is preserved.

 ## Required fields